sweitzel/docker-vpnbox/README.md

 The OpenVPN container will forward all HTTP (Port 80) / HTTPS (Port 443) traffic to the Squid container.
 All other VPN traffic will be SNAT'd.
 Squid is configured to scan all traffic via ClamAV for Virii and against Google Safebrowsing database.
 Additionally the Shallalist blacklist is configured.

+I currently do not plan to push the individual container images to Docker Hub.
+The reason is, that hierachies/dependencies are not currently possible (AFAIK).
+However it is easy to build the images your self, and instruction given  below.

 > It has been tested on Windows OpenVPN client as well as IOS 8.2

 ```